AlecThomson/RACS-tools/README.md

   --bpa BPA             BPA to convolve to [0].
   -c CUTOFF, --cutoff CUTOFF
-                        Cutoff BMAJ value (arcsec) -- Blank channels with BMAJ larger than this [None -- no limit] -t TOLERANCE, --tolerance TOLERANCE
+                        Cutoff BMAJ value (arcsec) -- Blank channels with BMAJ larger than this [None -- no limit] --circularise         Circularise the final PSF -- Sets the BMIN = BMAJ, and BPA=0.
+  -t TOLERANCE, --tolerance TOLERANCE
                         tolerance for radio_beam.commonbeam.
   -e EPSILON, --epsilon EPSILON